-If the song is well constructed but the person you submit it to doesn't t like it, he will be hard put to articulate the reason why, since his reasoning is based on a "feel."
+If the song is well constructed but the person you submit it to doesn't like it, he will be hard put to articulate the reason why, since his reasoning is based on a "feel."
 If the song is not well constructed, he can say "bad lyrics, boring melody," or whatever.

-If you have gotten specific criticism in your feedback on rejected songs, you have a starting point for correction.
+If you have received specific criticism in your feedback on rejected songs, you have a starting point for correction.
 If the lyrics caused the most adverse reaction, break them down into their components:

-- □ choice of words used to convey the story
+- □ Choice of words used to convey the story

-- □ rhyme scheme
+- □ Rhyme scheme

-- □ flow of the story from setting the scene to getting to the point
+- □ Flow of the story from setting the scene to getting to the point

-- a cadence of the syllables matching the melody and beat
+- Cadence of the syllables matching the melody and beat

-- other aspects.
+- □ Other aspects.

-If you can't seem to correct the problem here, then your answer is going to be teaming up with a good lyricist At least you now know how to solve the problem, even if you require outside help.
+If you can't seem to correct the problem here, then your answer is going to be teaming up with a good lyricist.
+At least you now know how to solve the problem, even if you require outside help.